Sanmaisnam/data-pipeline_currency-exchange/README.md

 ---

 This project constructs a data pipeline for daily update of euro values (value in terms of euro currency) and exchange rates for all currencies using Google Cloud BigQuery and Airflow.
+The pipeline is followed by detailed data analysis.

+---

+---
+## Airflow Pipeline
 ---

 ## Setup